FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/basics/java_basics.md

     }
 	```

-??? example "Example of a Public Variable"
+??? example "Example of a Global Variable"
 	```java
     int example = 12; // Outside of method
     public void testMethod() {